amatosg/amatosg/README.md

 ### Quote of the hour

-A stupid error is an algorithmically avoidable error.
-Mainly, you are stupid if you let an error that a program can detect go undetected.
+A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.

-~ Daniel T. Barry
+~ Alan Turing

 [website]: https://facturapp.com